-From 2004 to 2011, Stein served as Vice President and then as Senior Vice President of communications for Discovery Channel.
-In this role, Stein successfully elevated the network’s profile through innovative communications strategies for the network’s most popular programs and stunts, including Deadliest Catch, Gold Rush Alaska, Dirty Jobs, Man vs. Wild, Mythbusters, Out of the Wild, Shark Week, and Discovery Channel’s 20th anniversary.
+From 2004 to 2011, Stein served as Vice President and then as Senior Vice President of communications for Discovery Channel overseeing all communications strategy, publicity and public affairs initiatives for the channel.
+In this role, Stein successfully elevated the network’s profile through innovative communications strategies for the network’s most popular programs and stunts, including Deadliest Catch, Gold Rush Alaska, Dirty Jobs, Man vs. Wild, MythBusters, Out of the Wild, Shark Week, and Discovery Channel’s 20th anniversary.

-Stein also spearheaded the campaign for Life, resulting in 85 million viewers, worldwide acclaim and contributing to several industry awards including an Emmy®.
-In addition, her leadership of the campaign strategy for Planet Earth resulted in every television award, and the series became the most watched cable event of the century—until Life, which surpassed it.
+Stein spearheaded the campaign strategies for Planet Earth and Life.
+Life resulted in 85 million viewers, worldwide acclaim and contributing to several industry awards including an Emmy®.
+Her leadership of Planet Earth resulted in every television award, and the series became the most watched cable event of the century—until Life, which surpassed it.
 The Planet Earth communications strategy won a 2008 Golden Beacon Award from The Association of Cable Communicators.
 Her work on Discovery Channel’s Education Romania Consumer Campaign and International Media Day were both named winners of the John Hendricks Innovation Awards, an annual internal recognition program that honors the most innovative and creative initiatives and programs at Discovery Communications.

 Stein joined Discovery from Crown Media Holdings, Inc.'s Hallmark Channel, where she oversaw corporate communication for the company including the execution of all public affairs campaigns and led the creation of the network’s first education program for schools across the country.
 Stein was also liaison to the National Cable & Telecommunications Association and advocated network priorities to key officials on Capitol Hill.